RAP-group/sslr_replication_si/docs/proposal/README.md

 # Other differences

-Our intention is that this replication be a lage(r) scale, multi-site replication, including research teams from across the United States.
+Our intention is that this replication be a large(r) scale, multi-site replication, including research teams from across the United States.
 Each team would collect data independently, following the same procedures detailed in a forthcoming pre-registration.
 The